Summary: Draft Information Technology (Intermediary Guidelines And Digital Media Ethics Code) Amendment Rules, 2025

-On August 22, 2025, the President assented the Promotion and Regulation of Online Gaming Bill, 2025, (The Act) marking a significant legislative milestone in India’s digital governance landscape.
+On August 22, 2025, the President assented the Promotion and Regulation of Online Gaming Act, 2025, (The Act) marking a significant legislative milestone in India’s digital governance landscape.
 The Act aims to strike a balance between fostering innovation in the online gaming sector and curbing the harmful effects of online money gaming.
 It reflects a comprehensive and forward-looking approach to regulating one of the fast-growing segments of the digital economy.

 The Act comprises 20 Sections organized across 6 Chapters, each addressing specific aspects of regulation, enforcement, and definitions related to online gaming in India.
 It establishes a comprehensive national-level legal framework aimed at ensuring uniformity in the regulation and enforcement of online gaming laws across states, thereby resolving cross-border and inter-state inconsistencies.
 The Act applies to online gaming services offered within India, as well as those operated from outside India but accessible to users within the country.